-Adding menthol to local treatments provides benefits in terms of sensation of nasal obstruction.
+Adding menthol to local treatments provides benefits in terms of the sensation of nasal obstruction.

-Surgical treatment for ENS aims to reduce nasal cavity volume so as to increase resistance to air flow.
+Surgical treatment for ENS aims to reduce nasal cavity volume so as to increase resistance to airflow.
 This will reduce airflow and increase airs humidity.
-It will also deviate airflow from surgical site towards healthy or non-operated site.
+It will also deviate airflow from the surgical site towards the healthy or non-operated site.
 This is achieved by placing an implant on septum, floor or lateral wall.

 Recently endonasal microplasty by creating a neo-turbinate has been tried.
-There are variable techniques for the microplasty like by doing submucosal implantation of a turbinal or septal cartilage graft to restore inferior turbinate volume.
-Various exogenic materials like hydroxyapatite, goretex, Teflon, plastipore have also been tried with satisfactory results.
+There are various techniques for the microplasty like by doing submucosal implantation of a turbinal or septal cartilage graft to restore inferior turbinate volume.
+Various exogenic materials like hydroxyapatite, Goretex, Teflon, plastipore have also been tried with satisfactory results.

 Injection of hyaluronidase acid gel also seems to improve symptoms in some patients.

-Submucosal acellular dermis grafting, platelet rich plasma injection etc. shown good results are also some treatment options which have shown encouraging results.
+Submucosal acellular dermis grafting, platelet-rich plasma injection etc. shown good results are also some treatment options which have shown encouraging results.
 But these treatment options are possible only when there is some residual turbinate.
-The limitation is that there exists no randomized studies on this therapy.
+The limitation is that there exist no randomized studies on this therapy.